jupyter-book/team-compass/docs/contribute.md

 ## How can I join the team meetings?

-The Jupyter Book team is piloting an [experiment to join the JupyterHub Team Collaboaration Cafes][expt] These are open to anyone, and are a way to discuss and work together across these projects.
+The Jupyter Book team is piloting an [experiment to join the JupyterHub Team Collaboaration Cafes][expt].
+These are open to anyone, and are a way to discuss and work together across these projects.

 If you'd like to connect with our team, check out the meeting schedule below and consider joining.
 We can't promise that we'll attend each one, but will do our best!